Raheem L. Mullins: Connecticut Superior Court service

 On January 19, 2012 Mullins was nominated to the Superior Court.
 Upon his appointment to the Superior Court, his nomination faced criticism because at the time, at 33, he was the second-youngest person ever to be nominated for a state judgeship.
 He was confirmed in February 2012.

 Connecticut Appellate Court service

 On March 14, 2014 Mullins nominated to the Connecticut Appellate Court to seat vacated by Stuart D. Bear who faced mandatory retirement.
 He was confirmed by the Connecticut General Assembly on April 25, 2014.
 He assumed office on May 6, 2014.

 Connecticut Supreme Court service

 On October 4, 2017 Mullins was one of two nominations made to the Connecticut Supreme Court.
 He was confirmed and sworn into office on November 1, 2017.

 On May 26, 2022, it was reported that Raheem L. Mullins and two Yale Law School professors, Cristina M. Rodríguez and Justin Driver were possibly being vetting for a vacancy on the United States Court of Appeals for the Second Circuit.

+On May 21, 2024, Richard A. Robinson announced that he intended to retire as Chief Justice of the Connecticut Supreme Court, effective September 6, 2024.
+On August 29, 2024, Governor Ned Lamont nominated Mullins to replace Robinson.
+Mullins' nomination was approved by the Connecticut legislature's judiciary committee on September 30, 2024, allowing him to assume the position of chief justice on an acting basis.
+He was confirmed by the legislature on January 28, 2025.